 Vehicular access is proposed from Stockbridge Road onto Shakespeare Street with pedestrian access over the existing bridge onto Albion Street.
 The proposal would involve ground clearance, decontamination and remediation works to make the site suitable for residential use.
 The proposed layout as detailed below has been designed to take account of an existing culvert (of Green Brook) that crosses the western portion of the site and two sewer easements which affect the western and southern parts of the site.
-A single 'H shaped road built with footways and to adoptable standards would provide access to most of the development, the exception being a terrace of six houses (2 and 3 bedroom) that are proposed at the southern triangular shaped end of the site where access would be from Albion Street to a 9 bay car park.
+A single 'H shaped road built with footways and to adoptable standards would provide access to most of the development, the exception being a row of eight flats that are proposed at the southern triangular shaped end of the site where car parking spaces would be accessed directly from Albion Street.